alfy32/proxy-vhost/README.md

 You just need to make a request (any method will do) to `http://refresh.YOURDOMAIN?token=TOKEN`

 For example, if I have the domains my-site.com and example.com, I could do a GET request to either `refresh.example.com?token=TOKEN` or `refresh.my-site.com?token=TOKEN` where TOKEN is the token I set in step 1

+4. Forward port in linux

+If you don't want to run on port 80 you can use `iptables` to forward the port.

+To see current forwards use `sudo iptables -t nat -L`,

+To add a forward use `sudo iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 80 -j REDIRECT --to-port 3000` where 80 is being forwarded to 3000.

+To clear all use `sudo iptables -t nat -F`.